smkent/monoscad/sovol-sv06-plus/heat-bed-cable-support/README.md

 I have recreated my remixed frame strain relief support model from [rogerquin's original model][original-model-url] using [OpenSCAD][openscad]!
-By default, recreated frame support is the same as before.
+By default, the recreated frame support is the same as before.
 However, the OpenSCAD model recreation makes the bend angle parametric.

 ![Frame support model bend options animation](images/readme/frame-strain-relief-options.gif)